EngineMachiner/My-Notes/README.md

-# My-NS
+# My-Notes

-This repo stores noteskins created by me.
+This repository stores noteskins created by me.
+They are supported on OutFox and StepMania 5+

+## Credits

-PSX DDR:
+### PSX DDR:
-I took some outfox-note graphics (so credits to it).
+* I took some outfox-note graphics (so credits to it).